 The project management triangle is a model used to visualize the triple constraint theory.
 Let’s take a look at each point on the triangle.

-Time: Determine how much time it will take to complete the tasks in the scope and set a timeline for each task in each iteration.
+Time: How much time it will take to complete the tasks in the scope.
+To determine your time constraint, set a timeline for each task in each iteration.
 Based on the timelines, set a deadline for the final release of the product.
 Make sure that the timelines are realistic, especially if time is the least flexible constraint in your project.
 A PERT chart can help you to map out the time required for each task.

-Budget/Cost: Review previous, similar projects to help you estimate how much your budget will cost.
+Budget/Cost: The resources required to complete the project, including financial, labor, materials, etc. Review previous, similar projects to help you estimate how much your budget will cost.
 Look at the following costs to help you determine the overall budget: